Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 * The definitions of most objects can be retrieved using the [GET_DDL()](https://docs.snowflake.com/en/sql-reference/functions/get_ddl.html) function.

 ## Table ##
-Contains all the data in a database.
+Tables hold all the data in a database.

 ### Permanent ###
 * Default table type, used for the highest level of data protection and recovery
 * Persists until dropped
-* 0–90 days of Time Travel (Enterprise Edition necessary, 0–1 in Standard Edition)
+* 0–90 days of Time Travel depending on the Snowflake edition (0–1 days in Standard Edition, 0-90 days in Enterprise Edition and up)
 * 7 days of Fail-Safe
-* Can be cloned to a permanent, temporary or transient table
+* Can be cloned to a permanent, transient or temporary table
-  * If you clone a Permanent table to Transient or Temporary, the old partitions will remain Permanent, but the new partitions we add to this clone will be Transients/Temporary
+  * If you clone a Permanent table to Transient or Temporary, the old partitions will remain Permanent, but any new partitions added to the clone will be Transients/Temporary

 ### Transient ###
 * Persists until dropped